skwee357/crkbd-layout/README.md

 ### Lower layer
 Optimized for numbers and symbols.
 Contain standard number row on home row, and standard symbol row above the number row.
 Have dedicated math symbols such as addition, subtraction, division, and equality.
-Also contains dedicated delete key instead of backspace.

 ### Raise layer
 Optimized for programming.
 Contains `vim` style navigation on `mnei` (to retain `hjkl` muscle memory), as well as